 - Religion

-For Example, The customers with the high-income group prefer to buy A.C., Whereas the mid-income group can afford a cooler.
-The ones who belong to the low-income group can only afford to buy a fan.
+For Example, the customers belonging to the high-income group prefer to buy an A.C., whereas the mid-income group generally opts for a Cooler.
+The ones who belong to the low-income group can only afford to buy a Fan.

 Psychographic Segmentation

-Customers may belong to the same segment but possibly doesn’t possess similar habits or interests.
-The marketer makes a deeper analysis of the demographic factors to be more specific.
+Customers may belong to the same segment but may not possess similar habits or interests.
+Thus, to be more specific, marketers conduct a thorough analysis of demographic factors.
 This analysis results in a more striking marketing campaign by the company.
-Psychographic factors include:-

 - Hobbies or Interests